jabirali/tmux-tilish/README.md

 Basically, pressing <kbd>Alt</kbd>+<kbd>d</kbd> will then pop up a split that lets you fuzzy-search through all executables in your system `$PATH`.
-Selecting an executable runs the command in that terminal split.
-When you you want to start an interactive process, this can be more convenient than using <kbd>Alt</kbd>+<kbd>Enter</kbd> and typing out the command name.
+Selecting an executable runs the command in that split.
+When you want to start an interactive process, this can be more convenient than using <kbd>Alt</kbd>+<kbd>Enter</kbd> and typing the command name.
 This functionality is currently only available in `tmux` v2+.

 [5]: https://github.com/junegunn/fzf